The aims of the English Curriculum at Stockingford Academy are:

 - To build transcriptional knowledge and skills including grammar, punctuation, spelling and handwriting.

-English is planned and delivered following the Inspire Education Trust’s own English long-term plan.
-Children’s skills are developed through cohesive units of work based around high quality texts or writing genres, building to purposeful writing opportunities.
+In Years 1-6, English is planned and delivered following the Inspire Education Trust’s own English long-term plan.
+Children’s skills as writers are developed through cohesive units of work based around high quality texts or writing genres, building to purposeful writing opportunities.
+Children learn to write for a range of purposes, including:

-Chosen texts ensure coverage of classic stories, contemporary fiction and a range of traditional tales, including myths and legends, within each year group, and texts have been mapped to ensure progression across the school.
+From Nursery to Year 6, chosen texts ensure coverage of classic stories, contemporary fiction and a range of traditional tales, including myths and legends, within each year group, and texts have been mapped to ensure progression across the school.
+Core texts are written by a diverse range of high-quality modern and classic authors, including Malorie Blackman, Julia Donaldson, Philip Pullman and Marcus Sedgwick.

 Reading at Inspire: